PAIR-code/lit/documentation/api.md

 parameter that specifies the height in pixels to render the LIT UI.

 Then, in its own output cell, call the `render` method on the widget object to render the LIT UI.
 The LIT UI can be rendered in multiple cells if desired.
+The LIT UI can also be rendered in its own browser tab, outside of the notebook, by passing the parameter `open_in_new_tab=True` to the `render` method.

 The widget has a `stop` method which shuts down the widget's server.
 This can be important for freeing up resources if you plan to create multiple LIT widget